crunchie84/teamcity.releasenotesfetcher/README.md

 ```
 Usage: TeamCity.ReleaseNotesFetcher options

    OPTION                 TYPE       POSITION   DESCRIPTION
    -TeamCityUrl (-T)      string*    0          The baseurl to your teamcity server from which we are going to download the releasenotes
    -UserName (-U)         string*    1          Your TeamCity username with sufficient rights to download the releasenotes of builds
    -Password (-P)         string*    2          Your Teamcity password [sorry TC does not support OAuth tokens...]
    -BuildId (-B)          integer*   3          The build id of which to create releasenotes
-   -RepositoryName (-R)string*    4          The repository name within Github, i.e. 'crunchie84/teamcity.releasenotesfetcher'
+   -RepositoryName (-R)   string*    4          The github repo to use for the url building to the commit ids

-   EXAMPLE: TeamCity.ReleaseNotesFetcher -T http://teamcity.yourcompany.com -U myusername -P mypassword -B 1234 -R
+   EXAMPLE: TeamCity.ReleaseNotesFetcher -T http://teamcity.yourcompany.com -U mytcusername -P mytcpassword -B 1234 -R crunchie84/teamcity.releasenotesfetcher
-   How to call this program
+   When executing this program it will go to the passed teamcity server's REST API to retrieve the pending changes of the given build id and return those to the console in markdown
+ format.
 ```

 # Output (example)